Emma Fitts ‘made material, made substantial’

 Accessory to attentive processes of research are these silken drapes, celebratory and proclamatory- splayed upon walls.
 These fabric works are in fact carefully constructed collages conjured up from melanges of collected and fingered fabrics.
 Each abstraction acts as an ensign for waylaid histories with the slight materiality of blousons, wall-hangings or scenic backdrops.
 Door, window, portal, pillar, curtain or hook: each is evidence of gentle gatherings or acts of bringing together diverse materials that then diagram prior or past presences and peoples.

 Emma Fitts has studied at both the University of Canterbury and the Glasgow School of Art.
 Although based in the United Kingdom since 2009 Fitts regularly returns to New Zealand to exhibit her work in both solo and group exhibitions in public, private and artist-run galleries as well as domestic spaces.
 Work by Fitts is currently being shown with work by her frequent collaborator Kirstin Carlin as part of Necessary Distraction: A Painting Show at the Auckland Art Gallery and recent projects include: VH-16- 22-7-12-3-22-5 (Victor & Hester, Glasgow, 2015), Dreams of Machines (Transmission, Glasgow, 2015), Fit-out for Olivia Spencer Bower (Ilam Gallery, Christchurch, 2015) 74 Heaton St, Christchurch with Kirstin Carlin (2014), Bomber Jacket for Marilyn Waring (St Paul St, Auckland, 2014) and Sports Jacket for Marlow Moss (Physics Room, Christchurch, 2014).
-In 2014 Fitts was the Oliver Spencer Bower awardee in Christchurch.n.
-She is currently a 2018 McCahon House Artist in Residence.
+In 2014 Fitts was the Oliver Spencer Bower awardee in Christchurch.
+She was the 2018 McCahon House Artist in Residence.

 - Emma Fitts | Towards Another Figure| Ashburton Art Gallery